-Amortization increased due to the additions in equipment since the three months ended February 28, 2010.

-- Stock-based compensation charged for the three months ended February 28, 2011 resulted from the Company granting 875,000 stock options at a fair value of \$0.41 per stock option.
-During the three months ended February 28, 2010, the Company granted 875,000 stock options at a fair value of \$0.30 per stock option.
-The increase in the fair value of an option has increased from the 2010 period to the 2011 period primarily due to the increase in the stock price of the Company on the respective grant dates. - Operator fee income is the amount the Company has recorded with respect to acting as the operator for GWG's exploration program on the Company's Red Wine Property. - Technology research costs during the three months ended February 28, 2011 represent consulting fees, travel expenses and legal fees.
-During the three months ended February 28, 2010, the Company paid proof of concept bonuses to the Vendors of the Technologies, as per the agreement. - Future income tax recovery resulted from the Company renouncing an aggregate of \$1,250,000 of exploration expenditures to subscribers of flow-through common shares effective December 31, 2010.
+- Amortization increased due to the additions in equipment since the nine months ended August 31, 2010.
+The equipment purchased is comprised mostly of mining exploration equipment as well as computer equipment. - Stock-based compensation charged for the nine months ended August 31, 2011 resulted from the Company granting 2,435,000 stock options at a fair value of \$0.37 per stock option.
+During the nine months ended August 31, 2010, the Company granted 1,475,000 stock options at a fair value of \$0.32 per stock option.
+The increase in the fair value of an option has increased from the 2010 period to the 2011 period primarily due to the increase in the stock price of the Company on the respective grant dates. - Gain on option agreement represents the value of the common shares (\$655,000) and cash (\$75,000) received from GWG in excess of the carrying value of the Red Wine Property and the value of shares (\$88,800) received from Quest in excess of the carrying value of the Strange Lake Property. - The gain on sale of marketable securities arose as a result of the Company selling shares of GWG, received pursuant to an option agreement. - Operator fee income is the amount the Company has recorded with respect to acting as the operator for GWG's exploration program on the Company's Red Wine Property. - Technology research costs during the nine months ended August 31, 2011 represent consulting fees, travel expenses and legal fees.
+During the nine months ended August 31, 2010, the Company paid proof of concept bonuses to the Vendors of the Technologies, as per the agreement. - Future income tax recovery resulted from the Company renouncing an aggregate of \$1,250,000 of exploration expenditures to subscribers of flow-through common shares effective December 31, 2010.
 The amount will not be available to the Company for future deduction from taxable income.

-During the current quarter and the comparative quarter, the Company has been actively exploring its mineral properties in Newfoundland and Labrador.
-The increase in the net loss for the three months ended February 28, 2011 as compared to the same period in 2010 is the net result of a number of differences in various expenses as follows:
+During the current period and the comparative period, the Company has been actively exploring its mineral properties in Newfoundland and Labrador.
+The increase in the net loss for the nine months ended August 31, 2011 as compared to the same period in 2010 is the net result of a number of differences in various expenses as follows:

-- Administration expense and management fees increased from \$27,330 to \$54,845.
-The increase is due to an increase in compensation to management and administrative staff due to increased activity as well as non-executive directors' fees incurred during the current quarter that were not paid during the comparative quarter. - Consulting fees decreased from \$50,135 to \$18,103 due to a reduction in certain consulting fees as well as fees that have been capitalized to the mineral properties during the current quarter that were expensed in the comparative quarter. - Office and miscellaneous expenses increased from \$14,246 to \$37,177 due primarily to office administration costs due to increased activities as well as an increase in various miscellaneous expenses. - Travel and accommodation expenses increased from \$1,904 to \$9,352 due to executive travel to South America and Europe in the current quarter.
+- Accounting and audit fees decreased from \$73,617 to \$58,871.
+In the comparative period, the Company incurred additional fees to setup accounting systems for the Newfoundland and Labrador mineral properties. - Administration expense and management fees increased from \$106,984 to \$177,822.
+The increase is due to an increase in compensation to management and administrative staff due to increased activity. - Consulting fees increased from \$98,111 to \$114,238 due to an increase in various consulting fees offset by fees that have been capitalized to the mineral properties during the current period that were expensed in the comparative period (\$20,500). - Legal fees increased from \$36,430 to \$57,661 due to an increase in business transactions during the current period. - Non-executive directors fees increased from \$13,500 to \$33,000 as the payment of these fees began in Q3 2010. - Office and miscellaneous expenses increased from \$58,405 to \$156,094 due primarily to office administration costs due to increased activities, an increase in investor relations fees, as well as an increase in various miscellaneous expenses. - Travel and accommodation expenses increased from \$8,485 to \$121,912 due to executive travel to South America, Asia and Europe in the current period.